TimeToTakeNotes/MyVirtualCV/README.md

 - Google Sheets: For contact form submissions.

 ## Dependencies:
-The website uses external libraries and fonts.
-Ensure you have an active internet connection for these resources to load correctly:
+The website uses external libraries and fonts:
 - Typed.js
 - Font Awesome
 - Google Fonts

 # Usage
 - Navigation: Use the navbar to navigate between different sections of the site.
 - Contact Form: Fill out the form in the Contact section to send a message.
-Ensure you have a proper backend setup if you're integrating form submission.
 - Work Section: Click on project images to view details and links to live projects or repositories.